★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Karma is like the butterfly effect.
 The smallest butterfly can flap it’s wings in Brazil and create a chaotic tornado in Kansas.
 Next thing you know, Dorothy’s on a transformative journey down the yellow brick road with three unworthy companions and a chorus full of little people.

-Studying karma is a study of causality – I think! though I’ve never studied it in an official capacity.
+Studying karma is a study of causality.
 It seems that you must understand yourself and others and each person’s current place in the world.
 There’s always a myriad of details that follow each action.
 It may seem that there is no other way, but there is always another way.
 There is always a better way.
 If it seems that one situation requires a course of action that is too difficult, then we are not yet skilled enough.
 We need to observe more and reflect more before we act.

 We each have a connection to the divine.
 This is a concept from gnosticism.
 Whether this connection is viewed as ordinary or supernatural, I believe it is there and that some are more in tune than others.
 It’s something we can exercise through reflection and medititation.

 It is a divine spark that can be ignited by others.
-It is an eternal flame that can be that can be suppressed by others, perhaps completely squelched.
+It is an eternal flame that can be suppressed by others, perhaps completely squelched.
 Because this divine spark emerges from universal, metaphysical aspects of life, it is always destined to be rediscovered, even were it to seemingly perish.
-For dramatic and vivid imagery, read The Nature of God.
+For a dramatic explanation with vivid imagery, read The Nature of God.

 If a religion differs so starkly with reality, it will not last.
 This is why state worship, the de facto religion of many regimes, does not last.
 It does not embody truth and instead embodies utility.
 It is transparent and people can see through that.
 They will constantly question such belief systems because, through experience, life will bring us all to understand specific pieces of knowledge – these again, are universal because … well, read The Nature of God.
 If you don’t understand, reread the first part of this series!
 If what they learn from life differs so starkly from what is reinforced through torment and needless sacrifice, people will stand up for themselves and construct a paradigm that embodies the truths they discover.